Outlander Elite Tour 2019

 'Lally Broch', 'Fort William' (Blackness Castle) the train station used for tearful 1940s departures (Bo'ness)and 'Wentworth Prison' (Linlithgow Palace).
 Up to 'Castle Leoch' (Doune Castle) in the afternoon.
 You stay at a small hotel by Loch Tay.

 Rannoch Moor to Glencoe, famous for the massacre of the MacDonalds in 1692,and Fort William, where sadly little remains of the original fort.
 Then up the Great Glen by the Well of the Seven Heads to pretty Fort Augustus and a visit to Urquhart Castle by Loch Ness.
-The next two nights are at a B&B in the heart of Inverness.
+The next three nights are at a B&B in the heart of Inverness.

 See Culloden Battlefield and the bronze age Clava Cairns with the associated stone circles.
 The new visitor centre at Culloden offers a detailed explanation of the battle, the background to the conflict and its brutal aftermath; of course we take a walk out on to the field.
 Then it's Fort George, a massive barracks, now home to the Blackwatch, built after Culloden to combat the Jacobite threat.